Rotator cuff surgery

 - By open surgery, for more complicated tears.
 A larger incision is made and the muscle is carefully moved to the side to allow for the repair to be made.

-How to prepare for rotator cuff surgery
+How should I prepare for rotator cuff surgery?

 In the weeks running up to surgery, certain medications will have to be stopped.
 It is also important to prepare your house so that everything you need during recovery is easily accessible (not on high shelves).
 On the day of surgery, eating and drinking will have to be stopped, on instruction from your surgeon and care team.